msteenab/Group3-repo-projects/Behavior-Driven-Development-Lab.md

 ### OVERVIEW
 Behave is a Python library for behavior-driven development (BDD).
 BDD is a software development methodology that extends test-driven development (TDD) by encouraging collaboration between developers, testers, and non-technical stakeholders like business analysts and product owners.
 BDD focuses on the behavior of a software system from the user's perspective and emphasizes the use of natural language to describe and document the system's functionality.

-For more information on GitHub and Selenium: https://github.com/CbarNC/Group3-repo-projects/blob/Selenium/Selenium%20Lab.md
+For more information on GitHub: https://github.com/CbarNC/Group3-repo-projects/blob/Selenium/Selenium%20Lab.md

 ### Step 1: Install a code editor
 #### Visual Studio Code